vielva/ifca-cosmology.github.io/collabs.md

 JWST's powerful capabilities include a 6.5-metre primary mirror and a suite of sophisticated instruments that provide unprecedented sensitivity and resolution.
 Its ability to observe in the infrared spectrum makes it ideal for studying the formation of stars and planets within dense clouds of gas and dust, probing the atmospheres of exoplanets for signs of habitability, and investigating the distant universe's evolution.
 By pushing the limits of observational astronomy, JWST is expected to offer new insights into the nature of dark matter and dark energy, providing critical data to complement other observatories like HST and Euclid.

-As the successor to HST, JWST marks the next chapter in space-based astronomy, significantly extending our ability to study both the early universe and the local cosmic neighbourhood, from faint galaxies to nearby star-forming regions.
+As the successor to HST, JWST marks the next chapter in space-based astronomy, significantly extending our ability to study both the early universe and the local cosmic neighborhood, from faint galaxies to nearby star-forming regions.

 <h4>Researchers involved</h4>